uo-ec607/lectures/08-regression/08-regression.md

 ### Dummy variables as *factors*

 Dummy variables are a core component of many regression models.
-However, these can be a pain to create in many statistical languages, since you first have to tabulate a whole new matrix of binary variables and then append it to the original data frame.
-In contrast, R has a much more convenient framework for creating and evaluating dummy variables in a regression.
+However, these can be a pain to create in some statistical languages, since you first have to tabulate a whole new matrix of binary variables and then append it to the original data frame.
+In contrast, R has a very convenient framework for creating and evaluating dummy variables in a regression.
 You simply specify the variable of interest as a [factor](https://r4ds.had.co.nz/factors.html).^[Factors are variables that have distinct qualitative levels, e.g. "male", "female", "hermaphrodite", etc.]

-For this next section, it will be convenient to demonstrate using a subsample of the data that comprises only humans.
+For this next section, it will be convenient to demonstrate using a subsample of the starwars data that comprises only the human characters.
 I'll first create this `humans` data frame and then demonstrate the dummy-variables-as-factors approach.

 ```r